19hours/sg-statutes/Acts/Infectious Diseases Act.md

 (3) Yellow Fever.

-[S 119/90; S127/2003]
+[S 119/90; S 127/2003]

 THIRD SCHEDULE

 Section 31

-Requirements As to Vaccination
+Requirements as to vaccination

-and Other Prophylaxis
+and other prophylaxis

 1.Yellow Fever— Every person who is going to or coming from or has passed through any country which is wholly or partly endemic for yellow fever shall be vaccinated against yellow fever —